 A total of 43 patients with ES-SCLC were enrolled in 5 centers.
 Eligible patients were 70 years or older with a histological or cytological diagnosis of ES-SCLC who received first-line treatment with serplulimab.
 Those with incomplete clinical records were excluded from participation.

-The median age of patients was 73 years (range, 70-86), 83.72% were male, 55.81% were never smokers, 74.42% had an ECOG performance status of 1, and 74.42% had stage IV disease.
+The median age of patients was 73 years (range, 70-86), 83.72% were men, 55.81% were never-smokers, 74.42% had an ECOG performance status of 1, and 74.42% had stage IV disease.
 Further, 27.91% received thoracic radiotherapy and 11.63% received brain radiotherapy.

 The primary end point of the trial was PFS.
 Secondary end points included OS, ORR, DCR, and adverse effects (AEs).
-The paper also explored the prognostic utility of the neutrophil to lymphocyte ratio (NLR) in elderly patients with ES-SCLC.
+The paper also explored the prognostic utility of the neutrophil to lymphocyte ratio (NLR) in older patients with ES-SCLC.

 A total of 39 patients included in the analysis had measurable NLR values recorded at baseline and during treatment.
-The median baseline NLR was 3.09 (range, 1.38-7.27) and thus was used as the threshold defining high and low NLR levels.
+The median baseline NLR was 3.09 (range, 1.38-7.27) and was thus used as the threshold defining high and low NLR levels.

 Patients with lower baseline NLR levels had a median PFS of 9.2 months (95% CI, 4.57-NR) vs 7.0 months (95% CI, 6.03-NR) in those with higher baseline NLR levels, finding no significant difference (HR, 0.77; 95% CI, 0.35-1.70; P = .52).
-The difference in median OS was deemed not significant, as well (HR, 1.24; 95% CI, 0.40-3.85; P = .72).
+The difference in median OS was deemed not significant as well (HR, 1.24; 95% CI, 0.40-3.85; P = .72).

-Regarding safety, 44.19% of patients (n = 19) experienced any grade AEs; 32.56% (n = 14) experienced grade 1 to 2 AEs, and 11.63% (n = 5) experienced grade 3 or higher AEs.
+Regarding safety, 44.19% of patients (n = 19) experienced any-grade AEs; 32.56% (n = 14) experienced grade 1 to 2 AEs, and 11.63% (n = 5) experienced grade 3 or higher AEs.
 The most common any-grade AE was anemia (20.93%), elevated serum creatinine level (9.3%), and leukopenia (6.98%).
 There were no AE-related deaths reported.

 “Future well-powered, prospective trials are warranted to provide more robust evidence and refine treatment strategies for this unique and often vulnerable subgroup,” the authors concluded.